-The CEO of Cisco, John Chambers, noted in January that the Internet of Things (IoT), otherwise known as Web 3.0, is going to skyrocket into a $19 trillion industry.
-He made the comment at the International Consumer Electronics Show (CES) in Las Vegas.
+The CEO of Cisco, John Chambers, noted in January that the Internet of Things (IoT), otherwise known as Web 3.0, will skyrocket into a $19 trillion industry.
+He made a comment at the International Consumer Electronics Show (CES) in Las Vegas.
 In his keynote presentation (which included a comedy spotlight by Sarah Silverman), Chambers discussed a future, not-so-distant reality in which Internet-connected devices all around us will already know our preferences and can adapt to suit our expectations.

 As far as marketing is concerned – and sales generally – the Internet of Things represents a vast new field of possibility.
-With your “user preferences” immediately understood by the world around you, marketing can adapt so that what you’re presented by marketers aligns with your core interests.
-Consumers are more likely to make purchases when the Internet of Things is delivering more relevant content to them.
+With your “user preferences” immediately understood by the world around you, marketing can adapt so that what marketers present you aligns with your core interests.
+Consumers are more likely to make purchases when the Internet of Things delivers more relevant content to them.

 So what exactly will the Internet of Things do?

 The Internet of Things won’t just help businesses make more sales and boost the economy.
-It will also allow for widespread social improvements – for our security, our safety, and our health.
+It will also allow for widespread social improvements – for our security, safety, and health.
 Further, it’ll help us cut costs, organizationally and personally.
-It’s estimated – per a study cited by Chambers – that garbage cans connected through a cloud-hosted system will reduce the expense of waste management 30%.
+Per a study cited by Chambers – that garbage cans connected through a cloud-hosted system will reduce the expense of waste management by 30%.

 Chambers notes that what is really exciting about the Internet of Things is that technology is a means to an end, and Web 3.0 allows us to use the technology we have more expansively, with a broader purpose.
 Chambers said the Internet of Things shouldn’t really be conceived of as a technological concept but as a revolutionary social shift that “changes people’s lives forever.”